Immunisation information for Aboriginal and Torres Strait Islander people

 2. Free vaccinations for high school students

-dTpa: is a vaccination to protect against 3 serious diseases which can affect young adults – diphtheria, pertussis (whooping cough) and tetanus.
+dTpa: is a vaccination to boost protection against 3 serious diseases which can affect young adults – diphtheria, pertussis (whooping cough) and tetanus.
 Click here to watch short video about the DTPA vaccination.

 MenACWY: this vaccination provides protection against 4 different types (A, C, W, and Y) of meningococcal bacteria that can cause meningitis and blood poisoning.
-Click here for more information about MenACWY and a short video here.
+Click here to watch a short video about MenACWY vaccination.

 3. Government immunisation policies